IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Final Thoughts
 By thoroughly analyzing the results from each round, you can continuously refine your strategies to better predict outcomes and make more informed decisions.
 This iterative process is key to maximizing your total points as a speculator in the experiment.

-Remember: The "Results" phase is not just about viewing your performance—it's an essential opportunity to learn and improve.
+Remember: The Results phase is not just about viewing your performance—it's an essential opportunity to learn and improve.
 Use this time wisely to enhance your strategies for future success.\n\n"